AlcoholRehabHelp Logo

 Better Help Logo

-Tips for Completing the Fourth Step Inventory
+Tips for Completing the Fourth Step Moral Inventory

-Step four of AA’s 12-step program is challenging for many AA participants.
 If you aren’t sure where to begin, start by:

-It’s important to understand that AA is a place for people who also struggle with alcohol addiction.
-Nothing you can list is unique or too shocking for other participants.
+It’s important to understand that AA is a place for people struggling with alcohol addiction.
+Nothing you can list is too embarrassing or shocking for other participants.

 Questions to Keep in Mind While Following Step 4 of AA